 Durable Solutions: The government collaborated with UNHCR to facilitate transit of a few refugees to countries that had offered them resettlement.

-Temporary Protection: In response to a large influx of Venezuelans, the government conducted a one-off registration exercise in June and agreed to allow registrants to reside, work, and access emergency health services in the country for one year from their date of registration.
+Temporary Protection: In response to a large influx of Venezuelans, the government conducted a one-time registration exercise in June 2019 and agreed to allow registrants to reside, work, and access emergency health services in the country for one year from their date of registration.
 Approximately 16,500 Venezuelans registered with the government.
-Registration was unavailable to those who arrived after or who failed to register during the June exercise.
-Refugee children could not access public education, however, even if they were registered.
+Registration was unavailable to those who arrived after or who failed to register during the June 2019 exercise.
+In June the government extended the status of those registered through the end of the year due to the COVID-19 pandemic.

 Section 3.
 Freedom to Participate in the Political Process